CodeWith-Manasa/Coding-Assignment-Associate-Software-Engineer/README.md

 5. The sorted array is now stored back in the `numbers` variable.

 6. Finally, the program uses `console.log` to display the sorted array.
+# HTML
+## Calculator Application

+This simple calculator application was created using HTML, CSS, and JavaScript.
+It provides basic arithmetic operations such as addition, subtraction, multiplication, and division.

+## Basic Calculator

+- The basic calculator can perform addition, subtraction, multiplication, and division.
+- To perform calculations, click the respective buttons for numbers and operations.
+- You can clear the display by clicking 'C' and backspace with the '←' button.
+- To evaluate an expression, click '='.
+- If there's an error in the expression, it will display "Error."

+## Floating Calculator

+In addition to the basic calculator, the application also features a floating calculator that can be accessed by clicking on the '+' symbol.

+- Click on the '+' symbol in the corner of the page to open the floating calculator.
+- The floating calculator has the same functionality as the basic calculator.
+- You can perform arithmetic operations, clear the display, and evaluate expressions.
+- Click outside the calculator to close it.

+The floating calculator provides a convenient way to perform calculations without leaving the page.

+# Survey Form

+This is a simple survey form created using HTML, CSS, and JavaScript.
+The form contains various input fields, including First Name, Last Name, Date of Birth, Country (dropdown), Gender (radio buttons), Profession, Email, and Mobile Number.
+Two buttons, Submit and Reset, allow users to submit the form and reset the form fields.

+## Form Fields

+1. **First Name**: A text input field for the first name.
+2. **Last Name**: A text input field for the last name.
+3. **Gender**: Radio buttons for selecting gender (Male or Female).
+4. **Date of Birth**: A date picker for entering the date of birth.
+5. **Phone Number**: A text input field for the phone number.
+6. **Email**: A text input field for the email address.
+7. **Profession**: A text input field for entering the profession.
+8. **Country**: A dropdown menu with country options (USA, Canada, UK, India).

+## Functionality

+- The **Submit** button checks for required fields and performs basic validation.
+- If all fields are filled correctly, a popup appears displaying the user's input.
+- The user can close the popup, which also triggers a form reset to clear all fields.
+- The **Reset** button resets the form fields to their initial state.

+## Folder Structure

+- `index.html`: Contains the HTML structure for the survey form and popup.
+- `form.js`: Handles form validation and popup functionality using JavaScript.
+- `Form.css`: Styles the survey form and popup using CSS.